-PRIMA ARY Benchmark 5 Benchmark 6 Benchmark 7 Benchmark 8 Asks questions or shows curiosity about scientific phenomenon.
-Predicts a few outcomes.
-Predicts multiple outcomes to a question or situation and explains personal reasoning.
-Inquires about a phenomenon, makes a prediction based on prior knowledge and gathered information.
-Asks questions and makes hypotheses about scientific phenomena or hypothetical problems.
-Explores and records observations by drawing.
-Describes and compares observations.
-Gathers information or experiments to prove/disprove a hypothesis.
-Records findings in charts or diagrams.
-Explains his/her problemsolving strategy.
+PRIMA ARY Benchmark 7 Benchmark 8 Inquires about a phenomenon, makes a prediction based on prior knowledge and gathered information.
+Asks questions and makes hypotheses about scientific phenomena or hypothetical problems. /e Records findings in charts or diagrams.
+Explains his/her problem- solving strategy.
 Conducts an experiment multiple times, records observations and evaluates information to explain a phenomenon.